Speech Codec Probing from Semantic and Phonetic Perspectives: Probing Experiment Settings

 We select four representative speech codec models for our probing experiments: EnCodec \cite{defossez2022encodec}, DAC \cite{kumar2023dac}, MIMI \cite{defossez2024moshi}, and MIMO \cite{coreteam2025mimoaudio}.
 These models span a diverse range of architectural designs, training strategies, and intended applications, enabling a comprehensive analysis of how different codec design choices affect the amount of semantic and phonetic information preserved in the learned discrete units.
 Table \ref{tab:speech_tokenizers} summarizes the key design choices of each model.

-\textbf{EnCodec} \cite{defossez2022encodec} employs a convolutional encoder-decoder architecture (SEANet \cite{tagliasacchi2020seanet}) with Residual Vector Quantization (RVQ) \cite{gray1984vector, vasuki2006review}.
+\textbf{EnCodec} \cite{defossez2022encodec} employs a convolutional encoder-decoder architecture (SEANet \cite{tagliasacchi2020seanet}) with RVQ \cite{gray1984vector, vasuki2006review}.
 It is trained end-to-end with a combination of reconstruction, perceptual, and adversarial losses.
 As one of the earliest and most widely adopted neural audio codecs, EnCodec is a pure compression model without explicit semantic or phonetic modeling.

 \textbf{DAC} \cite{kumar2023dac} builds upon the RVQ-based codec framework with several architectural improvements, including factorized and L2-normalized codebook vectors \cite{yu2021vector} for better codebook utilization, snake activation functions \cite{ziyin2020neural} for improved periodic signal modeling, and quantizer dropout during training.